1964 in the Vietnam War: March

-President Johnson met with the Joint Chiefs of Staff.
+Johnson met with the Joint Chiefs of Staff.
 The Chairman of the Joint Chiefs of Staff General Maxwell Taylor recommended a "progressive and selective attack on targets in North Vietnam."
 Johnson, however, disagreed, saying that "he did not want to start a war before November" because of the impact an expanded war might have on the Presidential elections that month.